 - The site’s navigation is a little clunky compared to Adobe of iStock

 Founded in 2006, Pond5 got its start selling nothing but exclusive, high-impact stock video footage.
-Although their catalogue as grown to include pictures, vector images, 3D models, music, and a lot more, they are still one of the best sources for video stock footage.
-Today they have one of the largest collections of video-specific content with over 2 million video clips available, and even more images and photos.
+Although their catalog has grown to include pictures, vector images, 3D models, music, and a lot more, they are still one of the best sources for video stock footage.
+Today they have one of the largest collections of video-specific content, with over 2 million video clips available and even more images and photos.

 Pond5 offers various buying options.
 You can simply buy videos a la carte starting at $25 per download, or go for a membership subscription that, billed monthly or annually, gives you much better rates, as low as $8.30 a clip.